Spread Out Random Walks on Homogeneous Spaces: Spread Out Random Walks

 But as $g\Gamma$ is reachable, \cite[Proposition~6.2.1]{MT} implies that $T(g\Gamma,\cdot)$ is an irreducibility measure, so that \eqref{T_irred} entails $L(x,A)>0$ for all $x\in X$.
-This completes the proof. \end{proof} One may wonder if in the first statement of the above proposition, $\psi$ must even belong to the Haar measure class on $X$.
-In view of the second conclusion this is true when $\mu$ is additionally $(G,\Gamma)$-adapted.
-In general however, it does not hold. \begin{example} Let $G=\R_{>0}\ltimes \R$ be the $ax+b$-group of affine transformations on $\R$.
-Decompose it into $G^+\coloneqq \set{(a,b)\in G\for b\ge 0}$ and $G^-\coloneqq\set{(a,b)\in G\for b<0}$.
-Let $\mu$ be a probability measure on $G$ absolutely continuous with respect to Haar measure with a density that is strictly positive on $G^+$ and $0$ on $G^-$ with the property that $[m_G]$ is subinvariant (which is the case e.g.\ if $\int_G\Delta\dd\mu\le 1$).
-Consider the induced random walk on $X=G$.
-Then for any starting point $x\in X$, the law $\mathcal{L}_x(\Phi_1)$ after the first step of the random walk is absolutely continuous as well.
-For the density though, two different things can happen: If $x\in G^-$ then this density is strictly positive on all of $G$, while for $x\in G^+$ it is strictly positive on $G^+$ and $0$ on $G^-$.
-It follows that $L(x,G^-)=0$ for all $x\in G^+$ and $L(x,A)>0$ for all $A\subset G^+$ with positive measure and all $x\in G$.
-Hence, the random walk is $\psi$-irreducible precisely for probability measures $\psi$ equivalent to $\mu$, and we see that $\psi$ cannot belong to the Haar measure class. \end{example}
+This completes the proof. \end{proof} \begin{corollary} Let $\mu$ be spread out and adapted and suppose that $X$ has finite volume.
+Then the random walk on $X$ given by $\mu$ is $\psi$-irreducible with $\psi\sim[m_X]$. \end{corollary} \begin{proof} Combine Propositions~\ref{prop:fin_vol_adapted} and~\ref{prop:spread_out_irr}. \end{proof} One may wonder if in the first statement of the previous proposition, $\psi$ must even belong to the Haar measure class on $X$.
+In view of the second conclusion this is true when $\mu$ is additionally $\Gamma$-adapted.
+In general however, it does not hold, as the following example demonstrates. \begin{example} Let $G=\R_{>0}\ltimes \R$ be the $ax+b$-group of affine transformations of $\R$, with group law given by